jessepinkman9900/code-snippets/pgrx-data-retention/README.md

 # Data Retention Background Worker
 ## TODO
 ### Feature
-- create a config table that `_PG_init()` will read on `pgctl restart`
-  - config table (id, database_name, user_name)
-- for each row in the config table it will create a background job to apply the policy for that logical database
 - use GUC to store worker specific config

-## Documentation
-- instructions to load it into a postgres server

 ### Testing
 - embeded postgres testing for bgworker